Goran Ivanišević: Career

 In April 1997, Ivanišević became the only player to defeat the "king of clay", Thomas Muster, in a Davis Cup singles match on clay.
-Ivanišević defeated Muster, 6–7, 7–5, 6–7, 6–2, 7–5, despite Muster having won 112 of his previous 117 matches on clay going into the match.
+Ivanišević defeated Muster in five sets, despite Muster having won 112 of his previous 117 matches on clay going into the match.
 During 1997, Ivanišević also got back up to his career high ranking of world No. 2, although his ranking fell down to No. 15 by the end of the year.

 In 1998, Ivanišević reached his third Wimbledon final, facing Sampras once again.
-Ivanišević started the match well, but failed to take set points which would have given him a two-set lead, and Ivanišević eventually lost to Sampras in five sets, 7–6, 6–7, 4–6, 6–3, 2–6.
+Ivanišević started the match well, but failed to take set points which would have given him a two-set lead, and Ivanišević eventually lost to Sampras in five sets.

 Ivanišević finished runner-up in the French Open men's doubles in 1999 (with Jeff Tarango).
 However, for much of 1999, 2000, and 2001, he struggled with a shoulder injury and his performance and world ranking began to slide steadily.

 During his second round match at the 2000 Brighton International, Ivanišević was defaulted after he smashed all three of his rackets and had none available to complete the match.
 He told the Associated Press, "At least when I've finished playing tennis, they'll remember me for something...They'll say, 'There's that guy who never won Wimbledon, but he smashed all his rackets.'"

 By the summer of 2001, Ivanišević was ranked the world No. 125.
-This was not sufficient to earn him an automatic place in the main draw at Wimbledon but, given his past record as a three-time runner-up, he was awarded a wildcard for entry into the singles draw.
-He defeated former and future world No. 1 players Carlos Moyá, Andy Roddick and Marat Safin as well as Fredrik Jonsson and Greg Rusedski to reach the semifinal, beating home favourite Tim Henman in a five set, rain-affected semifinal, setting up a match with the previous year's runner-up and former US Open champion Patrick Rafter.
+This was not sufficient to earn him an automatic place in the main draw at Wimbledon but, given his past record as a three-time runner-up, he was awarded a wild card for entry into the singles draw.
+He defeated former and future world No. 1 players Carlos Moyá, Andy Roddick and Marat Safin as well as Fredrik Jonsson and Greg Rusedski to reach the semifinal, beating home favourite Tim Henman in a five-set, rain-affected semifinal played over three days, considered a classic.
+With the win, he set up a match with the previous year's runner-up and former US Open champion Patrick Rafter.
 It was Ivanišević's first singles final since 1998.
-In a match lasting just over three hours, Ivanišević defeated Rafter 6–3, 3–6, 6–3, 2–6, 9–7.
-Two months shy of his 30th birthday, Ivanišević became the lowest-ranked player and the first wildcard entry to win Wimbledon.
-To date, he is the only male entrant to have won a Grand Slam singles title as a wildcard.
+In a match lasting over three hours, Ivanišević defeated Rafter in five sets.
+Two months shy of his 30th birthday, Ivanišević became the lowest-ranked player and the first wild card entry to win Wimbledon.
+To date, he is the only male entrant to have won a Grand Slam singles title as a wild card.
 His Wimbledon success was rated sixteenth at the list of 100 Greatest Sporting Moments by a British television programme.
+Ivanišević dedicated his victory to Croatian basketball player Dražen Petrović.